OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 [!include[Yeoman vs Visual Studio comparison](../includes/yeoman-generator-recommendation.md)]

-## Understanding the two parts of an Office Add-in
+## Understand the two parts of an Office Add-in

-An Office Add-in consists of two parts:
+An Office Add-in consists of two parts.

 - The add-in manifest (an XML file) that defines the settings and capabilities of the add-in.